 - Mura (variability, irregularity).

-The goal is to have an efficient production, without waste, unscheduled interruptions, and unnecessary actions.
+The goal is to have a smoothly efficient production, without waste, defects, unscheduled interruptions, and unnecessary actions.
 This will also allow having optimal automation and standardization.

 The search for performance is pervasive in any policy of continuous improvement in the industry.
-It covers productivity, quality, time and cost, all of which are progressively improved to maximize overall value for the customer.
+It covers productivity, quality improvement, time and cost, all of which are progressively improved to maximize overall add-value for the customer.

-For this, different tools can be deployed which will improve reactivity when problems are encountered :
+For this, different techniques and tools can be deployed which will improve reactivity when problems are encountered:

 - the 5S